At IU, how can I apply for an account on the SDA or RFS?

 Note: To keep pace with the growing needs of Indiana University researchers, Research File System (RFS) storage will be migrating in the near future from OpenAFS to a new technology from DataDirect Networks, Inc. (DDN), based on the General Parallel File System (GPFS).
 For more, see Information about upcoming changes to the Research File System at IU.

-To apply for an account on the SDA or RFS if you have an individual or affiliate Network ID, see At IU, if I already have some computing accounts, how do I get others?
+- For instructions on requesting an individual SDA or RFS account, see At IU, if I already have some computing accounts, how do I get others?

 Note: If an account that you want does not appear to be available, contact your campus computing Support Center.
-Sometimes, accounts for which you are eligible may not appear in the Account Management Service; in those cases, the Support Center can create those manually for you.
+Sometimes, accounts for which you are eligible do not appear in the Account Management Service; in such cases, the Support Center can create those manually for you.

 For more information about distributed storage services at Indiana University, visit the Pervasive Technology Institute's Research Storage page.

 This is document alja in the Knowledge Base.